Deputy who killed Sonya Massey was removed from the Army, had DUIs and needed ‘high stress decision’ classes, records show - KESQ

 The Army discharged him after a serious offense, personnel file says

-Grayson previously served in the US Army but was discharged due to “misconduct (serious offense),” according to a Department of Defense document included in Grayson’s personnel file during his time at the Kincaid Police Department in Illinois.
+Grayson had been discharged from the US Army in 2016 due to “misconduct (serious offense),” according to a Department of Defense document included in Grayson’s personnel file during his time at the Kincaid Police Department in Illinois.
 The personnel file was obtained by CNN affiliate KSHB.

 The document says Grayson was separated from the Army under a general discharge after he served as a private first class at Fort Riley in Kansas.
 The file did not detail the alleged misconduct.